Spin42/node-launcher/README.md

-# Node.js USB Missile Launcher Control
+# USB Missile Launcher node.js
 Control your usb missile launcher with this node.js script.

 Use the arrow keys to move the tower and fire with the spacebar!